akshay-toshniwal/the-midnight-times/README.md

    ```
    pip install -r requirements.txt
    ```
+3. Rename `.env_sample` as `.env`

+    - Set `NEWS_API_TOKEN` with valid value

-3. Migrate the database:
+4. Migrate the database:

    ```
    python manage.py migrate
    ```

-4. Run the development server:
+5. Run the development server:

    ```
    python manage.py runserver
    ```

-5. Access the application in your web browser at http://localhost:8000/
+6. Access the application in your web browser at http://localhost:8000/

+### Time Taken to Complete project
+  - 7 Hours

+### Overall experience of working on this project
+  - Overall, the experience was positive.
+The project was simple, however managing it after work hours was difficult because of my job at the time.